cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   CrypTool is allowed by the author only to distribute this story together with the CrypTool package.
   The German version of the story "The Dialogue of the Sisters" was first published in the computer magazine c't, 25/1999.
 While c't published a slightly shortened version you here get the original version.

-- Dr. Guido Roessling allowed us. to include and deliver his freeware ANIMAL, a Java based animation software.
+- Dr. Guido Roessling allowed us to include and deliver his freeware ANIMAL, a Java based animation software.

 - We also got the allowance to integrate enhanced versions of:
   - the two Flash animations for AES by Enrique Zabala,
   - the Flash animation for Enigma by Dr. Frank Spiess,
   - the number theory e-learning program by Martin Ramberger.
-  All rights for a usage outside the free context of CrypTool application remain with the appropriate owners/authors.
+  All rights for a usage outside the context of the free CrypTool application remain with the appropriate owners/authors.

 - The companies (see chapter 1.2)
   - Secude IT Security Ltd,
   - Shamus Software Ltd and
   - cv cryptovision Ltd
   allowed us gratefully to use their cryptographic libraries.
-  These libraries distributed with CrypTool are not allowed to be used in another context than CrypTool without contacting the mentioned companies and asking for their current terms of license.
+  These libraries distributed with CrypTool 1 are not allowed to be used in another context than CrypTool 1 without contacting the mentioned companies and asking for their current terms of license.

 Also we want to cordially thank the open source developers, who